 - a.
 Where there are low risks, MOs shall apply reduced or simplified measures. - i.
-MOs that apply simplified or reduced CDD procedures to customers' resident abroad are required to limit such to customers in countries that have effectively implemented the FATF Recommendations. - ii.
-Simplified CDD procedures are not acceptable and therefore cannot apply to a customer whenever there is suspicion of Money Laundering or Financing Terrorism & Proliferation or specific high-risk scenarios.
+MOs that apply simplified or reduced CDD procedures on customers' resident abroad are required to limit such to customers in countries that have effectively implemented the FATF Recommendations. - ii.
+Simplified CDD procedures are not acceptable and therefore cannot apply to a customer whenever there is suspicion of ML/TF&PF or specific high-risk scenarios.
 In such a circumstance, enhanced due diligence is mandatory. - b.
-MOs shall prepare an internal risk assessment framework to identify, assess and take effective action to mitigate its money laundering and terrorist financing risks.
+MOs shall prepare an internal risk assessment framework to identify, assess and take effective action to mitigate its ML/TF&PF risks.